kaylaisnomyname/stock-analysis/README.md

 ## Summary
-- detailed statement on advantages and disadvantages of refactoring code in general (3)
-- detailed statement on pro and cons of the originals and refactored VBA (3)

-- Refactoring is to reconstruct the original code, breaking the original large chunk of rundown into smaller functioning blocks, aiming to save execution time.
-The most emplicit advantage of refactoring is to make the code more efficient in a timely manner.
+- Refactoring is to reconstruct the original code, breaking the original large chunk of rundown into smaller functioning blocks, aiming to enhance efficiency.
+The most emplicit advantage of refactoring is to make the code run faster.
 Yet its limitation is obvious too.
 Since refactoring only restructuring the original code, it does not introduce new behaviour to the original.
 In other words, the refactored code will get the same analysis results as the original code.
 - For instant, the VBA script used in this module to analysis the target 12 stocks in given years.
 The original code takes about 1.5s to finish execution.
 The refactored code takes only about 1/5 of the original time and gets the same results.
 Now if the task were to analysis a larger stock dataset instead of the target 12 stocks, because the refactored code, same as the original one, only analyzes the given 12 stocks, a new VBA script, or a new version of it, would be needed.